kimmoahokas/dotfiles/Readme.md

 # KimiA Dotfiles #

 These are my configuration files for• various OS X and Linux hosts I use daily.
-For some applications there are general confgis (either at the top-level directory or as a tag) and then host-dependent parts that are included from general config (for example see tag-zsh and zshrc.local under host).
+For some applications there are general configs (either at the top-level directory or as a tag) and then host-dependent parts that are included from general config (for example see tag-zsh and zshrc.local under host).

 ## Getting started ##